doc4d/4d-web-studio/docs/design-webforms/components.md

 3. (Optional) Enter a name for the crafted component.
 4. Click **Add**.

-The newly crafted component is now available in the **Crafts** section and can be moved to the Canvas.
+The crafted component is now available in the **Crafts** section and can be moved to the Canvas.

+#### Handling styles and datasources

 When you drop a crafted component on the canvas, its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same name.

+Crafted components include datasource references, but not the datasources themselves.
+For example, when you move a crafted component to a new Webform, Datatable and Matrix components only display data if the Webform has datasources corresponding to the crafted component's references.

 ### Templates

 Templates are a great way to jump-start your building process.
-4D offers templates to help you design things more quickly.
+4D Web Studio offers templates to help you design things more quickly.
 These templates come as-is and may require customization.

 :::note